k2byew/startbootstrap-clean-blog-jekyll/_posts/2017-02-21-remember-to-associate-an-existing-private-hosted-zone-to-a-newly-created-vpcs.md

 layout: post
 author: "k2byew"
 ---
-DNS records inside a private hosted zone cannot be resolve for EC2 instances inside a newly created VPC
+DNS records inside a private hosted zone cannot be resolve for EC2 instances inside a newly created VPC.

-The new VPC needs to be manually associated to a previously created private hosted zones before DNS will be resolved, doable via Route53 web console
+The new VPC needs to be manually associated to a previously created private hosted zones before DNS will be resolved, doable via Route53 web console.

-Also need to enable enableDnsHostnames, doable via VPC web console
+Also need to enable enableDnsHostnames, doable via VPC web console.

 References: